Hon-Hai-Quantum-Computing/tomography_RGD/README.md

 # Overview

 1. The program uses the optimization method of Riemannian Gradient Descent (RGD) algorithm to do the tomography problem.
-   The implementation follows from the arXiv:2210.04717
+   The implementation follows from the arXiv:2210.04717, which was published in Phys.
+Rev. Lett.
+132, 240804

 2. Compare the optimization method of Momentum-inspired Factorized Gradient Descent (MiFGD).